 After successful completion of steps B.3.2 through B.3.6, parametric and functional tests are performed at the target application temperature, using the new values of electrical parameters.
-This is done to
+This is done to:

-- a) ensure that the device and the system operate satisfactorily with the newly calculated conditions; - b) verify that the device will operate successfully in the new conditions; - c) check for discontinuities and changes in parameter trends in the vicinity of the extreme target application temperature; and - d) check the adequacy of margins for the extreme target application temperature and selected derated parameters from B.3.4.
+- a) ensure that the device and the system operate satisfactorily with the newly calculated conditions: - b) verify that the device will operate successfully in the new conditions; - c) check for discontinuities and changes in parameter trends in the vicinity of the extreme target application temperature; and - d) check the adequacy of margins for the extreme target application temperature and selected derated parameters from B.3.4.

 The tests may be done at the device level, or using devices in the application.
 A device may satisfy its parameter specifications, but still fail to function in an application.
-Therefore, functional testing at the application or circuit level and higher levels as well should be considered.
+Therefore, functional testing in the application or higher levels is considered.

-NOTE 1 In choosing the sample size of devices to be tested, consideration should be given to margins, confidence testing, and variations in the parameter values.
-The tests may be parametric go/no-go tests.
+NOTE In choosing the sample size of devices to be tested, consideration is given to margins, confidence testing, and variations in the parameter values.
+The tests can be parametric go/no-go tests.
 The device is considered successfully uprated for the application if the test results demonstrate that the device can operate successfully in the application over the full target application temperature.

-NOTE 2 Tests on devices and systems typically are not of sufficient duration to allow thermal equilibrium to be reached.
+Tests on devices and systems typically are not of sufficient duration to allow thermal equilibrium to be reached.
 It may therefore be necessary to power up the system to allow the system device to reach thermal equilibrium prior to testing.